-- Botulinum toxin therapy of any serotype (except for the study treatment) - Phenol or alcohol injection to any limb(s) - Planned surgery in any limb(s) - General anesthesia (drug-induced depression of consciousness) or deep sedation/analgesia (drug-induced loss of consciousness) as defined in "Practice guidelines for sedation and analgesia by non-anesthesiologists" ([American Society of Anesthesiologists Task Force on Sedation and Analgesia by Non-Anesthesiologists, 2002](#)) is prohibited regardless of the medication used.
-Minimal sedation (anxiolysis) or moderate sedation/analgesia (conscious sedation) in addition to local anesthesia is allowed for injection of the study medication. - Casts or dynamic splints (UltraFlex, DynaSplint) for spasticity in the study limb or the affected lower limb(s) - Occupational/physical therapy modalities such as ultrasound, transcutaneous electrical nerve stimulation, electrical stimulation, or acupuncture - Constraint-induced movement therapy will not be permitted during the study.
+- Botulinum toxin therapy of any serotype (except for the study treatment) - Phenol or alcohol injection to any limb(s) - Baclofen pump therapy - Planned surgery in any limb(s) - General anesthesia (drug-induced depression of consciousness) or deep sedation/analgesia (drug-induced loss of consciousness) as defined in "Practice guidelines for sedation and analgesia by non-anesthesiologists" ([American Society of Anesthesiologists Task Force on Sedation and Analgesia by Non-Anesthesiologists, 2002](#)) is prohibited regardless of the medication used.
+Minimal sedation (anxiolysis) or moderate sedation/analgesia (conscious sedation) in addition to local anesthesia is allowed for injection of the study medication. - Casts or dynamic splints (UltraFlex, DynaSplint) for spasticity in the study limb or the affected upper limb - OT/PT modalities such as ultrasound, transcutaneous electrical nerve stimulation, electrical stimulation, or acupuncture